 Tennessee will now track abortions statewide, bringing us one step closer to being able to compute those statistics as we do any other cause of death, even though it’s not recorded as such.
 Even with the incomplete reporting, were the CDC to consider abortion a cause of death, it would be the number one killer in the United States by a wide margin.

 The bill also removes the residency requirement of the present law, and it isn’t the total abortion ban many might have been hoping for.
 But under the shadow of Roe v.
 Wade, no such ban would stand up.
 The heartbeat develops between weeks five and seven, and this change almost certainly will end up saving lives.
-Despite the incremental nature of the improvement, it’s still a net positive.We value your comments!
-Please weigh in on our comment section below.
+Despite the incremental nature of the improvement, it’s still a net positive.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com